lhs banner

 Pre-Retirees (50-60):

-• Risk Tolerance: Moderate to low.
+• Risk Appetite: Moderate to low.

 • Best Funds: Debt funds (short duration, corporate bond), conservative hybrid funds, retirement-focused funds.